Aleksey Goman

-Aleksey Vladimirovich Goman (Алексей Владимирович Гоман; born 12 September 1983, in Murmansk) is a Russian pop singer, composer and television presenter, who rose to popularity after winning the first season of Narodny Artist, the Russian version of Pop Idol.
+Aleksey Vladimirovich Goman (Алексей Владимирович Гоман; born 12 September 1983) is a Russian pop singer, composer and television presenter, who rose to popularity after winning the first season of Narodny Artist, the Russian version of Pop Idol.

 Early life

 Goman was born in Murmansk in 1983.
 His family background is modest; his father worked as an electrician and his mother was involved in the military.
 His mother made Goman enthusiastic for music and taught him to play guitar at a young age.
 As a child, he was involved in performing in a small children's group at the local Palace of Culture.
 Both Goman's parents died early.
 His father died of the consequences of asthma when Goman was fourteen and his mother died of a lung disease not much later.

 After finishing the ninth class, Goman studied to become electrician, specialising in the repair of trolleybus lines.
 At the time, he started working in a trolleybus depot.
 He then transferred to the Murmansk Arctic State University for the specialist degree in social and cultural studies.